GrandpaRex/vehicle-blacklist/README.md

 There is an option to set individual vehicles to delete for the more important vehicles

-There is an option to set ace permissions for vehicles individual, this will bypass the vehicle checks and allow the player to use it
+There is an option to set ace permissions for vehicles individually, this will bypass the vehicle checks and allow the player to use it

 Configuration Settings